 I spent a few days working in the hub (which is free!) and the space was constantly buzzing.
 They often have Meetups and events for their members.

 Further, hackathons and accelerators are popping up everywhere in Warsaw, connecting the dots between talent and startups.
 One in particular that was run earlier in the year was by Girl Geek Carrots.
 Geek Girls Carrots is a global grassroots organisation focused on women in tech and female entrepreneurs.
 They gather to inspire, learn from each other, share knowledge.
 Their hackathon earlier this year was focused on using coding to solve some of the Sustainable Development Goals, with smart cities one of the pillars.
 There were a range of smart city ideas developed which can be found here.

 5. Smart Buildings: Buildings For the Future

-The buildings are also being developed in a way that blends green spaces in indoor and outdoor settings.
-The main shopping mall in Warsaw Central has developed new indoor green spaces.
+The buildings are also developed in a way that blends green spaces in indoor and outdoor settings.
+The main shopping mall in Warsaw Central developed new indoor green spaces.
 It was one of the first shopping malls where I walked around for a few hours and didn’t get a headache!

-The most impressive part of Warsaw City Council’s strategy is that smart cities are seen as an enabler to make their broader vision of the city a success.
+The most impressive part of Warsaw City Council’s strategy is that smart cities are an enabler to make their broader vision of the city a success.
 Walking around the streets there are glimpses everywhere of the digital transformation and local people seem excited by the changes.
 Everyone I spoke to had good things to say about the Mayor and in particular his future thinking leadership.